 Apply your knowledge

 Explore a sector of the agri-food industry through a paid work placement that earns you academic credit towards your degree.
-Students engage throughout the placement in an online self-directed course that provides them with ongoing evaluation from their workplace.
+While participating in our Co-op Program students engage throughout the placement in an online self-directed course that provides them with ongoing evaluation from their workplace.

 Learn from the best

 Professors in the plant biotechnology program will prepare you with a solid foundation in genetics, pathology, the physiology of plant growth, and the development of crop plants for food, feed and industrial uses.